 Yellowtwig Dogwood (Cornus sericea ‘Flaviramea’) is a dogwood cultivar with a spreading habit and outstanding bright yellow winter stems.

 Oakleaf Hydrangea (Hydrangea quercifolia): I love the way the brownish form of this graceful shrub drapes over the winter landscape, especially with the dried blossoms still attached.
 An added bonus is that the cinnamon-brown bark of mature plants also exfoliates.

-In addition to providing food for hungry birds, these plants add splashes of vibrant color to the subdued winter landscape.
+In addition to providing food for hungry birds, these plants create winter interest by adding splashes of vibrant color to the subdued winter landscape.